 Tables 11 through 13 show the results of running the above regression for our Impressionist, Contemporary, and assorted art datasets.
 There are several results particularly worth noting here.

 First, after controlling for substitution, anchoring effects lose significance for Contemporary art, and only retain significance for Impressionist and recent assorted art.
 It is possible that anchoring is no longer significant for Contemporary art because it tends to be especially diverse.
-For instance, based on our interviews, we learned that over time the boundaries between art mediums have become finer as mediums are combined in “mixed media” formats.
+For instance, based on our interviews, we learned that over time, the boundaries between art mediums have become finer as mediums are combined in “mixed media” formats.
 These unusual Contemporary artworks do seem to fetch competitive sums at auction.
-As a result, a Contemporary to be auctioned may lack obvious precedents for its value, which means that current price will be determined by the piece’s own characteristics as well as unobserved inputs into price such as general demand for Contemporary art.
+As a result, a Contemporary artwork to be auctioned may lack obvious precedents for the determination of its value.
+Thus, the current price will be determined by the piece’s own characteristics as well as unobserved inputs into price, such as general demand for Contemporary art.
 These seem to be confirmed by the highly significant hedonic price prediction, as well as the highly significant, non-negative substitute residual.
 The lack of anchoring effects for Contemporary art goes hand-in-hand with the insignificance of the substitution measure, which indicates that price does not seem to be determined by substitution phenomena.

 On the other hand, anchoring effects and substitution are significant for Impressionist art.
 In general, Impressionist works tend to have better-defined mediums such as oil and watercolor, which likely makes it easier to identify similar sale precedents.
 Hence, anchoring is significant (though not particularly strong): a 10% gap between the substitute’s sale price and the current piece’s hedonic value corresponds to 0.3% change in the current price.
 More impactful is the substitute sale residual, which exhibits a highly significant and stronger coefficient.
 We believe this may be due to reputation effects.
-Impressionist pieces, which tend to be much older, scarcer, and well-known, seem to be purchased more as an investment rather than a decoration.
+Impressionist pieces, which tend to be much older, scarcer, and well-known, seem to be purchased more as an investment than as a decoration.
 Hence, we would expect their non-hedonic value to rise as their provenance and auction history becomes more and more illustrious over time.
 As a result, the sale prices of these pieces begin to reflect their historical reputation more than their hedonic value.
 Historical reputation may be tied to general attributes such as the artist and provenance, which may of course be shared by multiple works.
 Thus, we should expect buyers of a piece to draw upon price signals from sales of similarly reputable works, which are captured in the significant substitute residual here.

 Finally, our assorted art dataset exhibits strong and highly significant anchoring effects.
 We believe this is partially due to the far smaller time gaps between sales, which as discussed in our literature review, seem to be more conducive to anchoring.
 However, in addition to containing both Impressionist and Contemporary works, the assorted art dataset is much larger and diverse.
 This means that for a given art piece, it may be possible to find more appropriate substitutes, which is suggested here by the highly significant coefficient for the substitution measure. < need to work hard on this section.
 Maybe go into data, .Rdata, or regression here >